The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction

-Improving the quality of explanations without introducing an agentic reward is challenging in RL training, while format-based signals that ignore reasoning content provide only weak guidance for reasoning.
-Additionally, human-annotated rewards tend to induce annotator preferences that may deviate from the model’s actual reasoning behavior~\citep{xue2024reinforcementlearningdiversehuman}.
-To overcome these limitations, we propose an efficient explanation reward, namely the \reward reward, and integrate it with the accuracy reward to incentivize LLMs for reliable RE reasoning.
-Intuitively, our reward promotes both task accuracy and high-quality explanations.
+In RL training, improving the quality of reasoning without a fine-grained reward is challenging, while format-based rewards that ignore reasoning content provide only weak guidance.
+To overcome these limitations, we propose an efficient and effective intermediate reward strategy, namely \reward, and integrate it with the accuracy reward to incentivize LLMs' reasoning in RE tasks.

-\paragraph{Reward Function Design.} To provide effective training signals, we design the reward function with two complementary components.
-The first part is the \reward reward, which evaluates the occurrences of these relational keywords in the LLMs explanation based on the predefined credit dictionary.
-The second part is the accuracy reward, which directly evaluates the correctness of the predicted results.
-Together, these two components define the final reward:
+\header{Reward Function Design} We design a reward function with two complementary components.
+The first part is the \reward reward, which evaluates the occurrences of relational phrases in the LLM's explanation based on the predefined credit dictionary.
+The second part is the accuracy reward, which evaluates the correctness of the predicted results.
+The final reward is formulated as: